FIREdog5/tab-isolation/README.md

 ```

 This of course has a significant downside, where a key written to local storage would collide with a key with the same name in session storage and could cause data to be overwritten.
 A second less impactful downside to this solution is the reduced overall storage capacity.
 While local storage typically enjoys a larger size than session storage, now both are forced to share the memory allotted to session storage.

+---

+As one final note, I will mention an idea I had to solve cookie issue using just a little bit of a backend.
+By allowing the server to ignore a specific entry in a path, we can separate cookie paths.
+This would look something like `www.test.com/ignoreme1048205726/test.html`.
+Then, using the same solution for session storage as above, we also randomize the numbers in the ignored portion of the url when a duplicate tab or a new page is opened.
+I suspect that this new url is still allowed under the same origin policy, and so unfortunately local storage is not affected.
+In order to change local storage, the domain itself would need to be changed, for instance `www.6301746139.test.com/test.html`.

+I made a working implementation of my 3 solutions, which may be found [here](https://github.com/FIREdog5/tab-isolation/blob/main/static/isolation.js), along with a test server and page that uses all 3 data storage methods discussed above.
+Because I whipped this together very quickly, I have not included documentation or requirements, but I can provide them if you are interested.